 Hailed by The New York Times for “a voice that is rich, secure, and really, really big” and by Opera News for having “a wonderful, rich voice and a fine stage presence,” baritone Brian Mulligan frequently appears with the world’s leading orchestras and opera companies.

 The 2017-2018 season will see Mr. Mulligan make his role debuts as Gunther and Donner in San Francisco Opera’s production of the Ring, conducted by Donald Runnicles.
-He will also return to Oper Fankfurt to sing Count di Luna in Il Trovatore in a new production directed by David Bösch, Nélusko in Meyerbeer’s L’Africaine in Tobias Kratzer’s new production, and Tadeusz in Weinberg’s Die Passagierin.
-He will also sing the role of Sharpless in Madama Butterfly at Operhaus Zurich in a new production by Ted Huffman.
-On the concert stage, he will perform a recital under the auspices of Vocal Arts DC, featuring a world premiere by Gregory Spears.
+He will also return to Oper Fankfurt to sing Count di Luna in Il Trovatore in a new production directed by David Bösch and Nélusko in Meyerbeer’s L’Africaine in Tobias Kratzer’s new production, as well as Sharpless in Madama Butterfly at Opernhaus Zürich in a new production by Ted Huffman.
+He also sings Golaud in semi-staged performances of Pélleas et Mélisande with the Cincinnati Symphony conducted by Louis Langrée and gives a recital with Timothy Long under the auspices of Vocal Arts DC, featuring “Walden,” a world premiere by Gregory Spears.

 In the 2016-2017 season, Brian Mulligan made his debut at the Wiener Staatsoper as Captain Balstrode in Peter Grimes.
 He returned to Opernhaus Zürich for his signature role of Valentin in Faust, as well as to Oper Frankfurt for his role debut of Golaud in Pelléas et Mélisande.
 On the symphonic front, Brian Mulligan returned to the San Francisco Symphony for Mahler’s Das klagende Lied led by Michael Tilson Thomas, the Atlanta Symphony Orchestra for Vaughan Williams’s A Sea Symphony conducted by Robert Spano, and the Los Angeles Chamber Orchestra for John Adams’s The Wound Dresser.
 Last season also saw the release of his recording featuring Dominick Argento’s Andrée Expedition and From the Diary of Virginia Woolf on the Naxos label.